 In October 2014, Cornwall IFCA purchased an 11m ex-charter angling catamaran.
 After undergoing a brief refit to enable her to carry out all survey tasks, she entered service in December 2014.
-She is a versatile and flexible research platform and has recently been upgraded with the addition of an A frame for the deployment of survey equipment.
-In the 2021/22 financial year, Tiger Lilly will undergo an extensive MECAL survey to maintain her emergency lifesaving equipment.
+She is a versatile and flexible research platform and has been upgraded with the addition of an A frame for the deployment of survey equipment.